Re-Animator: Reception

+Legacy

-LegacyRe-Animator was followed by two sequels: Bride of Re-Animator in 1990 and Beyond Re-Animator in 2003.
+Re-Animator was followed by two sequels: Bride of Re-Animator in 1990 and Beyond Re-Animator in 2003.
 Re-Animator director Stuart Gordon directed another film based on an H. P. Lovecraft story, From Beyond (1986); though it featured a story unrelated to Re-Animator, it also starred both Jeffrey Combs and Barbara Crampton.

 In the book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, producer-director Brian Yuzna mentions an idea that he had for a fourth Re-Animator.
 This version would have been titled Island of Re-Animator, and would have been strongly influenced by the H. G. Wells novel The Island of Doctor Moreau.

 In the 1999 film American Beauty, Kevin Spacey and Wes Bentley's characters Lester Burnham and Ricky Fitts make mention of the film: while both are high on marijuana, Lester asks Ricky, "Did you ever see that movie where the body is walking around carrying its own head and then the head goes down on that babe?"
 They both laugh and Ricky replies, "Re-Animator."

 In 2011, a musical adaptation opened in New York, which director Gordon participated in.

-The character of Herbert West starred in a number of comic book adaptations by different companies, such as Adventure Comics (Re-Animator in Full Color and Re-Animator: Dawn of the Re-Animator), Zenescope Entertainment (The Chronicles of Dr. Herbert West), and Dynamite Entertainment (Re-Animator).
-West also appeared in Devil's Due Publishing's Hack/Slash series as a side character, and in three crossover comics by Dynamite Entertainment: Army of Darkness vs. Re-Animator, Army of Darkness/Re-Animator, in which Ash Williams of the Evil Dead series confronts West of the Re-Animator series. and Vampirella vs. Re-Animator.
+In 1991, Adventure Comics released three officially licensed comic books based on the 1985 film.
+These included Re-Animator In Full Color #1-3 (an adaptation of the film), a one-shot entitled Re-Animator: Tales of Herbert West (which reprinted H.P.
+Lovecraft's original novelette), and a four issue series titled Re-Animator: Dawn of The Re-Animator, a prequel series set in the middle of the 1985 film's prologue scenes.
+In 2008, the version of Herbert West from the three Re-Animator films appeared in an officially licensed crossover with Tim Seeley's creator-owned comic Hack/Slash #15-17 (set several years after the events of the Beyond Re-Animator film) published by Image Comics.
+Following the release of Hack/Slash #15, Brian Yuzna and Image Comics were sent a cease and desist letter from a company called ReAnimator LLC (owned by Nick Barucci, the president of comic publisher Dynamite Entertainment) claiming that they owned the trademark to "Re-Animator" and the Herbert West character for comic book publications.
+While ReAnimator LLC's notice did not have any true legal standing, Hack/Slash #16 and #17 were delayed, and removed the logo of the 1985 film from the cover.
+Dynamite Entertainment and Brian Yuzna would settle their trademark dispute out of court in 2013, with Yuzna dropping his lawsuit under the agreement that Dynamite would no longer use imagery or the likeness of any characters from the films.
+Following this agreement, Dynamite Entertainment has continued using a close approximation of the likeness of actor Jeffery Combs for their comics featuring the Herbert West character, though none of their titles published before or since are connected to the 1985 film or its sequels.